Willgunter/Discord-Clone/README.md

 - 10/16/2023

     - Looking through past tutorials to see how to authenticate using passport.js.
 No actual coding today unfortunately :C .

+- 12/10/2023 + 12/11/2023 + 12/12/2023

+    - Had a lot of trouble trying to figure out how to set up all the packages and things I needed to download (Node, Angular, mongoose, express, etc...) on my other computer.
+Thankfully with the help of GitHub Copilot I figured it out in three days and also changed a couple small things in the login screen.
+Will start working on the user object and will figure out how to 1) display users on the side of the screen and 2) attach each message to a user and 3) do login and logout after I finish studying for my last exam.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)